etrigan63/proxmox-install-notes/nextcloud.md

   These commands apply to Linux & Mac.
 Adjust for actual file location.

 7. Upload the file to the new server and run data import.
 It will take a while, but the upload will complete.

+### Proxmox backup notes.

+1. Due to the use of snaps inside this container, the only way to back it up is to shut it down during the backup.
+This will kill the uptime since I don't have a cluster.
+Luckily, I only backup containers once a month.